KangqingYe/pylookfor/README.md

 isort.sort_file - Sorts and formats any groups of imports imports within the provided file or Path. isort.sort_stream - Sorts any imports within the provided code stream, outputs to the provided output stream.
 ```
-It can search methods in specify modules,
+It can search methods in specify modules.
 ```python
 import pylookfor as lf
 lf.lookfor('sort',modules = ['scipy'])